Margaret Brazier

-Brazier researches legal issues in the field of medicine, including medical ethics.
-She is a barrister, ex-member of the Arts and Humanities Research Council (1998-2001), Editor of the Medical Law Review, and ex-president of the Society of Legal Scholars (formerly, Society of Public Teachers of Law) (1997-1999).
+Brazier researched legal issues in the field of medicine, including medical ethics.
+She was a barrister, ex-member of the Arts and Humanities Research Council (1998–2001), Editor of the Medical Law Review, and ex-president of the Society of Legal Scholars (formerly, Society of Public Teachers of Law) (1997–1999).
 Brazier was elected a Fellow of the British Academy in 2014, the United Kingdom's national academy for the humanities and social sciences.

-She has chaired a number of committees, including:
+She chaired a number of committees, including: